microsoft/project-rome/iOS/reference documentation/MCDAppServiceClientConnectionManager.md

 appIdentifier | The package family name of the remote app service.
 See [Create and consume an app service](https://docs.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for details.
 initWithConnectionRequest | Initializes the [MCDAppServiceClientConnectionManager](MCDAppServiceClientConnectionManager.md) with connection request details.
 The class instance will not request a connection until **openRemote** is called. openRemote | Attempts to open a connection to the remote device.
 Successful connections will invoke the **appServiceClientConnectionManagerDidOpen** method of the delegate. sendMessage | Sends a message to the remote app service and begins listening for a response.
-Responses are handled by the [MCDAppServiceClientConnectionManagerDelegate](MCDAppServiceClientConnectionManagerDelegate.md) for this class.
-If the connection is over the cloud, the listener times out after 60 seconds. close | Closes the connection to the app service.
+Responses are handled by the [MCDAppServiceClientConnectionManagerDelegate](MCDAppServiceClientConnectionManagerDelegate.md) for this class. close | Closes the connection to the app service.